Choices Therapy

 Welcome!

 Counselling is my passion.
-I see therapy as an opportunity for constructive conversation; a dedicated time for therapist and client to collaborate to establish and reinforce the client’s empowerment and self-awareness.
+I see therapy as an opportunity for constructive conversation; a dedicated time for therapist and client to collaborate in an effort to create balanced mental health and wellbeing.
+We will focus on emotional intelligence, healthy boundaries, and effective interpersonal skills (communication and conflict management) to facilitate growth and resilience for years to come.

-- Amylia Hook (nee Bell)
+- Amylia Smith

 Master of Counselling